What do you want to learn?

 Ryan Casas, COO of iloveplum

 Self-fulfillment is often the most logical option for small ecommerce businesses before they hit an inflection point.
-The telltale sign you need to move away from self order fulfillment is that you can’t keep up with your order volume.
+The telltale sign you need to move away from self order fulfilment is that you can’t keep up with your order volume.
 When you’re at that point, it’s time to look into 3PLs.

 “I shipped everything myself and made a lot of trips to the post office.
 It was intense and pretty tough.
 You quickly reach that breaking point, where you cannot do it any longer, and it’s not worth the compromised quality of life.
 I found ShipBob.